 As Professor of Medicine and Chief of the Geriatric Medicine Division of the University of Pennsylvania, Dr. Johnson has been a leader in research and education with a special focus on delirium as well as in minority health and community participatory research methods.
 He was the principal investigator on numerous clinically focused grants as well as training grants.
 Most recently he served as the principal investigator on a Geriatric Workforce Enhancement Program.
 In addition to leading many innovative studies and programs, he has achieved prominence as a researcher, distinguished lecturer, and author on issues in geriatrics.

 As a board member and the 2002-2003 past President of the American Geriatrics Society, Dr. Johnson was central to the development of the AGS Ethnogeriatrics Committee.
 He pioneered the development of the AGS resource Doorway Thoughts to help geriatrics healthcare professionals understand how culture may affect the ways patients and their families communicate about their care.
 He continues to be an AGS leader, acting as Vice Chair of the AGS Health in Aging Foundation since 2010.

 Dr. Johnson has been awarded multiple times for his work on behalf of older Americans.
 He has several “Best Doctor” distinctions and holds fellowships in leading societies, including the American Geriatrics Society, the American College of Physicians, and the Gerontological Society of America.
 He has been honored with many community service awards.

-The Nascher/Manning Award is named for a geriatrics pioneer who helped build the foundation for what would become the AGS.
+The Nascher/Manning Award celebrates a geriatrics pioneer like Dr. Johnson, whose work has been foundational for the AGS.
 Ignatz Leo Nascher, MD, was the first clinician to advocate for establishing a specialty focused on the care of older adults.
-His namesake award is one of several honors conferred by the AGS at its Annual Scientific Meeting.

 Past Recipients of the Nascher / Manning Award